What is Orthognathic Surgery?

-Join the thousands of happy past patients of our Sydney Clinic by booking a consultation with Dr Maryam at your earliest convenience.
+Join the thousands of past patients of our Sydney Clinic by booking a consultation with Dr Maryam at your earliest convenience.

-Considering Corrective Jaw Surgery?
+Considering Corrective Jaw Orthognathic Surgery?

 Is orthognathic surgery necessary?

-Jaw correction surgery is not only done for cosmetic purposes.
-It can fix functional problems related to chewing, biting, eating, and speaking.
+Jaw correction surgery is not only done for cosmetic purposes, it can fix functional problems related to chewing, biting, eating, and speaking.
 It can also be an essential part of sleep apnoea treatment – a chronic breathing condition that might affect your whole body.

 How can you fix a receding chin?

-If you have retrognathism, then genioplasty (chin surgery) or orthognathic lower jaw surgery might be needed to fix it.
+If you have retrognathism, then genioplasty (chin surgery) or orthognathic lower jaw surgery might be required to fix it.
 Genioplasty might be enough if the problem is localised only in the chin.
 However, if you have malocclusion because the whole lower jaw is retracted, then jaw correction (orthognathic) surgery might be necessary.
 In the latter, the whole lower jaw and teeth are brought forward.